neil314159/portfolio-project-3/README.md

 1. Decompress the files on your own machine.
 1. Open them in your local IDE such as VSCode.

-### Project Set-up
-The Code Institute Python template found [here](https://github.com/Code-Institute-Org/python-essentials-template) was used for this project.
-This template was pre-configured with useful extensions and allowed me to get the project up and running quickly.
-I selected a repository name and used Gitpod to start editing my project files.

-The Remote/Guide website was deployed to GitHub Pages by following these steps:
-1. Navigate to the [Project 1 portfolio](https://github.com/neil314159/portfolio-project-1) on GitHub.
-1. Click on the 'Settings' tab.
-1. Select 'Pages' from the menu on the left.
-1. Select the 'main' branch in the source selector drop-down.
-1. Click 'Save'.
-1. After a few moments the website was deployed, and can be accessed here: https://neil314159.github.io/portfolio-project-1/

 # Credits
 * Fake user data including names and dates of birth were generated on the website [Mockaroo](https://www.mockaroo.com).